-Apple has released iPadOS 13.3.1, a more minor update that nevertheless contains a number of bug fixes for things like Screen Time, Mail, and more.
+Apple has released iPadOS 13.4.1, a minor release that offers a number of bug fixes to the iPadOS experience.

 - What's new in iOS